Teacher Services Cloud - Disaster recovery

 Restart applications

-e.g. [update namespace, deployment names and replicas as required]
+Example (update the namespace, deployment names and replicas as required)

 kubectl -n bat-staging get deploymentskubectl -n bat-staging scale deployment itt-mentor-services-staging --replicas 2kubectl -n bat-staging scale deployment itt-mentor-services-staging-worker --replicas 1

-Confirm the app is working and can see the restored data.
-If the maintenance page is enabled, the app is available on the temporary ingress URL.
+- Confirm the app is working and can see the restored data.
+The app is available on the temporary ingress URL.

 Disable maintenance mode